Roemm/PoetryBot/README.md

 * Since the twitter's language filter is not very accurate, the search result can sometimes include other language.

 * Rita package cannot analyze non-word, so if the tweets includes non-word, like hashtags consisting of multiple words or typo or just random letters (as tweets always do), the result may not be very poetical.

+* Twitter divedes their search API to three tiers--Standard, Premium and Enterprise.
+Based on the account you have right now, the results you get may differ.
+For Standard tier, it returns datas within 7 days, so the result you get can be limited and repeating itself.